ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/distinctive-language-features/advanced-general-purpose-language-features.md

 In the above code example, the **``open()``** function has an external implementation since its body is defined as **``= external``**.
 The ``external`` keyword can be annotated to add additional information that specifies where the implementation comes from.

-As part of interfacing with external implementation, Ballerina supports another basic type called ``handle``.
-A ``handle`` value is a reference to storage managed externally, and it may be passed as a reference to an external function, like in the **JVM** where you may have a Java object reference pointing to the implementation.
+As part of interfacing with an external implementation, Ballerina supports another basic type called ``handle``.
+A ``handle`` value is a reference to storage managed externally and it may be passed as a reference to an external function like in the **JVM** where you may have a Java object reference pointing to the implementation.

 The ``handle`` type is basically an opaque handle that can be passed to external functions.
 There is no typing for ``handle`` and it can be added as a private member of a Ballerina class for better type safety.
 Alternatively, you can also have an entire module that is implemented in something other than Ballerina.